frontendweekly/virga/11ty/posts/2021-01-01-shareable-configs.md

 ## Unstable Linting

-Static testing AKA linting has been integrated with my development for some times; however, my configurations for ESLint and stylelint haven't have a single source of truth.
+Static testing AKA linting has been integrated with my development for some times; however, my configurations for ESLint and stylelint haven't had a single source of truth.

 I've been copy and pasting configurations for long so that there are several versions of them.

-In addition, I run linting as a part of tests using Jest runners and I realized that I have several versions for Jest configuration.
+In addition, I run linting as a part of tests using Jest runners, and I realized that I have several versions for Jest configuration.

 I knew there are a way to create a shareable configuration for ESLint, but didn't know how.
 I didn't know there are a way to do a shareable configuration for stylelint nor Jest.